GRIFFINCollaboration/griffin-dashboard/README.md

 ```
 <link id='demo-template' rel="import" href="templates/demo/demo-template.html">
 ```
  is an example of pulling in an html template.
-For consistency, always use the same id as the name of the template.
+For consistency, always use the same id as the template.
  - Most everything happens inside the code block
 ```
 window.addEventListener('HTMLImportsLoaded', function(e){
     ...
 })
 ```
- Code executed there will happen *after* all templates and related assets are loaded; you can do things without waiting, as long as those things don't expect any of those assets to be available.
+ Code executed there will happen *after* all templates and related assets are loaded; you can do things without waiting outside this loop, as long as those things don't expect any of those assets to be available.
  - All pages get their templates ready with the block:
 ```
 templates = ['demo-template'];